-The complexity of trauma, risk and vulnerabilities for families and communities requires intensive, multicomponent approaches that combine support and collaboration.
-In this course, students will investigate and critique evidence-based family and community programs, practices and strategies.
-They will experience and utilise assessment and screening tools, developing a theory of change/program logic for a particular issue or service.
-Students will have an opportunity to develop professional communication skills.
+The complexity of trauma, risk and vulnerabilities for families and communities requires intensive, multicomponent approaches that combine support and collaboration across social and health care services.
+In this course, students will investigate and critique evidence-informed family and community programs, practices and strategies.
+They will experience and utilise assessment and screening tools, developing a theory of change/program logic for a particular social or health care issue or service.

 Availability2020 Course Timetables